Will Denial of Form I-360 (VAWA) Lead to Removal Proceedings?

 Only if the USCIS officer makes a formal Statement of Finding that you lied will you potentially be put into removal proceedings.

-VAWS Applicants Who Have Been Deported or Ignored a Deportation Order Risk Immediate Removal
+VAWS Applicants Who Have Been Deported or Who Ignored a Deportation Order Risk Immediate Removal

-If you have ever been deported from the U.S. and you later returned unlawfully, or you were ordered deported but never left the U.S., and USCIS denies your I-360, there is a strong probability that you will be deported immediately.
+If you have ever been deported from the United States and you later returned unlawfully, or you were ordered deported but never left the U.S., and then if USCIS denies your I-360, there is a strong probability you will be deported immediately.
 This would happen without you being issued an NTA or offered the opportunity to speak to an Immigration Judge.

 If this describes your situation, you should absolutely not file Form I-360 without first speaking to an experienced immigration attorney.